leruetkins/pxe-np/README.md

 sudo setcap 'cap_net_bind_service=+ep' ~/pxe-np-nano/pxe-np.elf
 ```

+**Note:** After updating the binary, you must run this command again.
+The setcap command applies capabilities directly to the file, so replacing it with a new version removes all previously set capabilities.

-**Note:** You can also run PXE-NP in console mode without a graphical interface by adding the `--console` argument:
+You can also run PXE-NP in console mode without a graphical interface by adding the `--console` argument:
 ```
 pxe-np.exe --console
 ```